Sean Murphy Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 28th-ranked team ERA across all league pitching staffs (5.13).
+- The Rockies' 5.18 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies rank 24th in baseball in home runs given up (90 total, 1.3 per game).
+- Rockies pitchers combine to give up 91 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Freeland makes the start for the Rockies, his 15th of the season.
-He is 4-7 with a 3.91 ERA and 49 strikeouts in 76 2/3 innings pitched.
+- Lamet (1-3) gets the starting nod for the Rockies in his fourth start of the season.
+He's put together a 10.80 ERA in 21 2/3 innings pitched, with 26 strikeouts.

-- The lefty's most recent time out came on Saturday against the San Diego Padres, when he tossed five innings, surrendering one earned run while allowing six hits.
+- The righty last pitched on Sunday against the San Diego Padres, when he threw five innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.